 Brief Background of Boys State

 The Illinois Department of The American Legion approved their project and in June of 1935, the first “Boys State” in the nation was held at the Illinois State Fairgrounds.
 From there, the program swiftly spread among other American Legion Departments and by 1941, 34 states were running a Boys State program.
-Currently, 49 states conduct American Legion Boys State programs with a class of about 20,000 delegates annually.
+Currently, 49 states and Washington D.C. conduct an American Legion Boys State programs with a total class of about 20,000 delegates annually.
 Hawaii is the only state that does not have a Boys State program.

 The History of Hoosier Boys State